-General liability insurance, also known as commercial general or business liability, is a base level coverage that is commonly held by small and large businesses alike.
-It covers quite a few areas where you may need insurance coverage, so it is considered very standard across all industries.
-Many forms of injury and property damage are covered by general liability insurance.
+General liability insurance, also known as commercial or business liability insurance, is a base level of coverage that is commonly held by small and large businesses alike.
+This basic level of insurance is made to cover the cost where you may need insurance most, thus making it the standard across all industries.

 How much does general liability insurance cost?